MapPFN: Learning Causal Perturbation Maps in Context: Priors

 To generate synthetic perturbation datasets across diverse contexts, we combine a preferential attachment algorithm for sampling graphs with properties close to real GRNs \citep{aguirre_gene_2025} and SERGIO \citep{dibaeinia_sergio_2020} for simulating observations from these graphs using Hill functions and adding technical noise.
+Our goal is maximally broad but relevant prior coverage.
+We sample from a family of SERGIO settings validated across 15 real datasets \citep{dibaeinia_sergio_2020} and exclude technical noise configurations that do not match the 10x Chromium sequencing protocol, as we found these had the largest impact on distributional similarity.

-\paragraph{Gene Regulatory Networks} GRNs have unique properties that we want our prior to replicate.
+\paragraph{Gene Regulatory Networks} GRNs have unique properties that we want the prior to replicate.
 As summarized by \citet{aguirre_gene_2025}, these properties are (1) sparsity, (2) directed edges and cycles, (3) asymmetry of in- and out-degree distributions and (4) modularity.
 To ensure our dataset captures the diversity of GRNs, we sample the hyperparameters uniformly from ranges suggested by \citet{aguirre_gene_2025}, as summarized in \autoref{tab:grn_params}.

 Since SERGIO requires GRNs that are acyclic, we remove cycles by removing the edge with the smallest absolute weight in each cycle.
 Additionally, SERGIO requires at least one master regulator (MR), i.e. genes with no incoming edges but at least one outgoing edge.
 If no MRs exist after cycle removal, we select the top 5\% of genes with the lowest in-degree among all genes with outgoing edges and remove all incoming edges, forcing them to become MRs.